Infant oral mutilation: Harm

 This practice inflicts pain and suffering on a child who may already be sick (or perhaps teething), and in some cases it is carried out on a healthy child in a bid to prevent future illness.
 The unhygienic methods can cause bloodstream infections, tetanus, pass on HIV, and can on occasion be fatal.
 The underlying permanent teeth can be damaged thus causing lifelong dental problems.
 Dental care providers, especially outside Africa, may not necessarily be equipped with the knowledge or skills to diagnose and manage the consequences of this procedure.In addition, if there is an existing illness, the child may not receive the medical attention necessary.

 Geographic extent

 There is published evidence of IOM occurring in Chad, DR Congo, Ethiopia, Kenya, Rwanda, Somalia, Sudan, Tanzania and Uganda.
 It has also been observed in African immigrants now living in France, Israel, USA, Australia, Norway, New Zealand and the UK.

-A Literature analysis of the above published papers with full references is available online.